GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

     [*]create an account with email, password, and username

+    [] signin with an existing account

+    [] logout of an existing account that is signed in

     []see any user via search and follow them if desired

     []upload photolinks